tsnellgrove/dark_castle3/doc/to_do.md

 	- TBD: can only examine / take other items in the chair (burt's own inventory)
 	- TBD: most other methods just generate "you'll have to stand up to do that"
 	- TBD: vis_lst = chair.vis_lst + room.name
 	- TBD: perhaps create 'sit' and 'stand' methods for throne?
-Description when 'sit': "feels out of kilter - pushed or pulled out of alignment"
+		- IDEA:Description when 'sit': "feels out of kilter - pushed or pulled out of alignment"
 		- IDEA: would be a bit tricky... interaction with rest of room would be inhibitted while sitting?
 		- IDEA: could possibly have sit be very brief with auto stand since it's not comfortable (not very satisfying) ???
 		- default sit = on floor ('criss-cross-apple-sauce')
 		- full implementation = 'sit on'
 		- for most verbs, sit scope = self (i.e. creature_scope)
 		- for examine (?), sit scope = room_scope
-- make backpack a true container???
-- TBD: create a centralized doc file
 - TBD: Description updates:
 	- TBD: hedgehog updates
 		- describe as "stallwart"